aollagnier/SciLEx/paper/paper.md

 **Format Conversion**.
 Raw JSON responses from each API are converted into a unified, Zotero-compatible internal schema by a dedicated converter in scilex/crawlers/aggregate.py.

 **Aggregation and Filtering Pipeline**.
 The aggregation pipeline (scilex/aggregate_collect.py) loads all collected JSON files, applies format conversion and deduplication — merging records by DOI, URL, or normalized exact title match — and then passes papers through a five-phase filtering engine: item type filtering, keyword relevance filtering (scilex/keyword_validation.py), metadata quality scoring (scilex/quality_validation.py), time-aware citation thresholds, and final relevance ranking.
 A parallel aggregation mode (scilex/crawlers/aggregate_parallel.py) is also available for large corpora, using multiprocessing with batches of 5,000 papers and automatic CPU count detection.
-An illustrative example of this pipeline applied to a real collection run — showing paper counts at each stage — is provided in [Appendix A](#appendix-a).
+An illustrative example of this pipeline applied to a real collection run — showing paper counts at each stage — is provided in [Appendix B](#appendix-b).

 **Citation System**.
 Citation and reference data are retrieved via a four-tier strategy: a local SQLite cache (output/citation_cache.db) is consulted first; if unavailable, Semantic Scholar in-memory data, CrossRef live API calls, and finally OpenCitations are tried in sequence.
 This tiered approach minimises redundant network requests while maximising coverage.